amyzzr/MSCA_31009/README.md

 This repository is used to hold any files related to the MSCA 31009 final project.

 ## Description
-The purpose of this project is to analyze features off mushrooms to predict if the mushroom is edible.
+The purpose of this project is to analyze features of mushrooms to predict if the mushroom is edible.
 * This project utilizes the Mushroom dataset from Kaggle.
 The data includes data about the appearance, smell, population, and habitat of various mushroomsm, and marked to be edible or not.
 * The analysis will include feature selection, PCA and MCA, supervised and unsupervised machine learning, and a nerual network.